tomseipp/tomseipp.github.io/_academic_projects/Emotion_Recognition.md

 collection: academic_projects
 permalink: /academic_projects/emotion_recognition
 author_profile: true
+overview:
-overview: "The constriction of a novel emotion recognition framework"
+    "The project produced a novel facial emotion recognition framework that can be used to classify images.
+    The key contributions are ..."
 git_link: https://github.com/benhoskings1/Emotion_Recognition.git
 ---